 Enhancing Tissue Healing

 While neuropathic pain poses significant challenges, enhancing tissue healing through improved circulation offers a promising avenue for relief.
 Therapeutic massage stimulates blood flow, delivering oxygen and nutrients to damaged nerves, especially in peripheral extremities.
-Techniques like effleurage and petrissage promote vasodilation, reduce edema, and support lymphatic drainage, easing inflammation around nerves.
+Techniques such as effleurage and petrissage promote vasodilation, reduce edema, and support lymphatic drainage, thereby easing inflammation around nerves.

 By targeting hypoxic regions, massage mitigates pain signals and enhances metabolic efficiency in nerve tissues.
-Additionally, massage therapy, as part of complementary medicine, can alleviate low-back pain through consistent application and tailored techniques.
+Additionally, massage therapy, as part of complementary and alternative medicine, can help alleviate low-back pain through consistent application and tailored techniques.

 Discover how massage can connect you to healing: